 Beth has been involved in radical moves to improve the quality of teaching placements for student teachers.
 Her research interests are in curriculum development in initial teacher education.
 Beth relaxes by reading detective fiction and watching television dramas.
 She enjoys her times in Wales and her conversations with teachers and pupils in schools.
-She harbours a dream of taking a holiday in Pembrokeshire sometime soon.

 T Anne Morris

 T Anne Morris gained her degree in Welsh from University College Wales, Aberystwyth, where she also completed her Master’s degree.